-This is because women naturally develop much less muscle mass than do men, according
+This is because women naturally develop much less muscle mass than do men.
+Women have

 Misconception.
 Weight training takes a lot of time.

 Reality.
 You can take as much or as little time as you like.
-The ACSM recommends doing 8 repetitions
+It is recommended that you do 8

 to 12 repetitions per exercise at least twice per week.
 With warm-up and stretching,